Fair Elections Center is a national, nonpartisan voting rights and election reform 501(c)(3) organization based in Washington, D.C.

 Our mission is to use litigation and advocacy to remove barriers to registration and voting, particularly those disenfranchising underrepresented and marginalized communities, and to improve election administration.

-Read more at the link in our bio (bit.ly/pollinglocationsblog)
+Learn more and submit your design at the link in our bio (bit.ly/cvpdesigncontest)👕

 ...